tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 #### Return address modification

   The second phase uses some similar tricks as the first one.
 The last instruction `ret` diverts also the control flow to different addresses, this is the effect of the instruction at `0x404208c` (which reverses a space for the return address), and one at `0x4042c2` (which fills the return address).
-From the global control flow graph, each return address commence a basic block corresponding with an opcode of the first virtual machine, we call such a basic block a [code gadget](https://en.wikipedia.org/wiki/Return-oriented_programming).
+From the global control flow graph, each return address commence a basic block corresponding with an opcode of the first virtual machine.

 #### Inter-phase encryption/decryption relation